facebookexperimental/Recoil/README.md

 Recoil
 ======

-Recoil is an experimental set of utilities for state manegement with React.
+Recoil is an experimental set of utilities for state management with React.
 Please see the website: http://recoiljs.org

 Please see the LICENSE file for the MIT license under which Recoil is provided.